 Today's vehicles are far more complex than the cars and trucks your fathers or grandfathers worked on.
 They are also much harder to repair on because of cramped engine compartments and limited accessibility.
 The parts are much more expensive, too, because of their complexity -- and in some cases limited availability (parts that can only be purchased from a new car dealer, for example).
 So even though basic maintenance jobs such as changing oil, filters, spark plugs and brake pads are still within the abilities of many do-it-yourselfers, driveability problems, emissions diagnosis and major repairs are often beyond the capabilities of most do-it-yourselfers.
 And if you are NOT a do-it-yourselfer, you have no choice but to take your vehicle to a service facility when maintenance or repairs are needed.

 You'll be happy your car is fixed -- though you might not be happy with the cost.
 But don't blame the shop for that.
-Labor costs today average $60 to $90 a hour The technician who does the work usually receives less than HALF the amount your are billed.
+Labor costs today average $80 to $120 a hour or higher!
+The technician who does the work usually receives less than HALF the amount your are billed.
 The rest goes to the shop to cover overhead, operating expenses and profit (which the shop needs to stay in business!).

 The labor your are charged on your repair bill is usually based on a standard "flat rate" estimate.
 Repair jobs are classified by year, make and model, and the times can vary a great deal from one vehicle to another.
 The labor time required to perform a certain task will vary depending on how much other stuff has to be removed to get at the part, the average degree of difficulty of the job, whether any special tools are procedures are required, the age of the vehicle and so on.
 Changing a starter on one car might be a relatively simple task if the starter is easily accessible, but on another vehicle you might have to remove part of the exhaust system or loosen a motor mount and raise the engine to replace the starter.
 All of these estimated labor times are calculated, tabulated and published by the vehicle manufacturers as well as various aftermarket sources.
 Shops then refer to these numbers when writing a repair estimate.